 As appropriate and known, describe the event or degraded conditions, apparent system interactions, operational responses, impacts on safety and safety functions, site conditions, and modes of operation in the Brief Description of the Significant Event or Degraded Condition section.
 Reference any event notifications received in response to the event or degraded condition.

-If none of the deterministic criteria were met, provide sufficient detail to justify the conclusion in the Remarks section as appropriate.
+If none of the deterministic criteria were met, provide sufficient detail to justify the conclusion in the Remarks section for each of the criteria, as appropriate.
 Also, state that no deterministic criteria were met in the Response Decision section of the form.

-If one or more of the deterministic criteria were met, provide sufficient detail to justify the conclusion in the Remarks section.
+If one or more of the deterministic criteria were met, provide sufficient detail to justify the conclusion in the Remarks section for each of the criteria.
 When applicable under Section 04.03, request an SRA perform a risk assessment and document results in the Conditional Risk Assessment section of the form.

 Avoid documenting a commitment to perform additional event-related inspection when the MD 8.3 evaluation determines no additional reactive inspection is warranted.